 Furen International School offers the Preparatory Course for Cambridge International A-Level.
 This course prepares students for the Cambridge International A-Level Examinations and equips them with critical thinking and comprehensive skills sets for pursuing university education or future career developments.
-Students who pass at least 1 subject in the examination will be granted a Cambridge International A-Level certification from Cambridge International Examinations.
+Students who pass at least 1 subject in the examination will be granted a Cambridge International A-Level certification from Cambridge Assessment International Education.
 Students with good grades or at least three A-level subjects can look forward to pursuing university or other tertiary education in Singapore or overseas.

 General Paper (8004)